-Significant differences also exist across study fields (Patrick 2001; Lassibille 2011; Arias Ortiz and Dehon 2011).
-This may be due either to differences in the effectiveness of educational inputs in various fields, or to the specific subject matter, which may be more or less difficult according to the field of study.
+Significant differences also exist across study fields (Patrick 2001).
+For example, some authors have shown that students following professional health studies have lower risks of withdrawal and higher probabilities of graduation than students in other courses (see, e.g., reviews by Lassibille 2011, and Ortiz and Dehon 2011, or the results of Clerici et al. 2013).
+This result may be due either to differences in the effectiveness of educational inputs in various fields, or to the specific subject matter, which may be more or less difficult according to the field of study.
+In this paper, four main groups of study fields were examined: professional health studies, humanities, social sciences, and scientific studies13.

 The literature also indicates that course size is important for students' outcomes at university, and the fact that it is also one of the simplest variables for policy-makers to manipulate makes programme size potentially a key variable in the learning process.
-It is expected to have a negative impact on students' successful careers, because, for example, larger courses imply fewer personal interactions between students and teachers.
+It is expected to have a negative impact on students' successful careers, for several reasons.
+For example, the number of students in a programme may affect how students interact with each other and, in particular, with their teachers: in larger courses, fewer personal interactions occur between students and teachers.
 Course size may also affect how much teachers can invest in individual students and their specific needs, rather than on the group as a whole: the smaller the course size, the more likely individual attention can be given.
 In fact, larger courses may also offer better academic and support services (Ryan 2004), offsetting the potential negative effect of student isolation and the lack of integration typical of larger courses (Kim 2007).
-Some studies have found no influence of size, probably due to these opposite effects (Montmarquette, Mahseredjian, and Houle 2001; Arulampalam, Naylor, and Smith 2004; Titus 2006).
+Some studies have found no influence of size, probably due to these opposite effects (Montmarquette et al. 2001; Arulampalam et al. 2004; Titus 2006).
+In the